 The ideal candidate for hand rejuvenation is a male or female, typically above age 40, concerned with loose or wrinkled skin on the back of the hands and possibly age or sun spots as well.

 Patients are welcome to meet with Dr. Thompson or one of our Nurse Injector’s to discuss hand rejuvenation at Utah Facial Plastics.
-All injectors are trained and highly experienced with hand rejuvenation.
-Contradictions will be discussed as well as your medical history.
+All injectors are trained and highly experienced in hand rejuvenation.
+Contraindications will be discussed as well as your medical history.
 They will then discuss what to expect with treatment, recovery, and results.
 Together you can determine the best course of action and if an injectable is recommended, treatment can be done at the same time.

 Two forms of treatment are typically recommended to fully address signs of aging in the hands.
 First, volume is replaced and the underlying structure is repaired by the use of temporary dermal fillers, such as Radiesse or Sculptra.
 Fat grafting is also a great option to restore volume.
 While it’s considered more invasive, the results are long-term.
 IPL (Photofacial) or pigmentation specific chemical peels are then recommended to address the tone and discoloration of the skin.